- Home

 The State Pension usually increases in line with the government’s ‘triple lock guarantee’ each April to ensure it won’t lose value in real terms.

 This means that it is guaranteed to rise by the highest of September’s inflation figure, earnings growth, or 2.5%.
-As a result, the State Pension is set to increase by 4.1% next April, in line with average earnings growth, as this is the highest of the three.
+As a result, the State Pension rose by 4.8% in April 2026, in line with May-July’s average earnings growth last year, as this is the highest of the three.

 Here, we explain what you need to know about how the triple lock works, what it means for your pension income, and why it’s important to be prepared for any changes that could lie ahead.